tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * Today's class will be a steady ramp-up to the rest of the week.
 It will provide students with the skills to work with time series data in Pandas (e.g., slicing rows by date), and furnish them with necessary concepts for days 2 and 3.
 The first half of the day will focus on identifying what time series analysis is and how it is used, while the second half will emphasize scaling time series analysis using machine learning algorithms.

 * Emphasize the role of machine learning in time series analysis and advanced analytics (the application of advanced statistical models and intelligent algorithms).
-Today's class, and the entire unit, will mark the students' journey into **machine learning**.
+Today's class, and the entire unit, will mark the students' journey into machine learning.
 For some students, machine learning is why they chose this boot camp; others may find the topic intimidating and complex.
 Communicate concepts in simple terms, reminding students that machine learning is just the application of statistics using Python libraries to analyze data and make predictions regarding behaviour and outcomes.
 Foster confidence and understanding by pacing explanations and demonstrations; examples are provided to help with this.

 * The mathematical details of tools such as the Hodrick-Prescott filter are discussed and provided to give students an understanding of what happens under the hood.
 Don't get too bogged down in explaining the niceties that it derails the pace of the class.